PJMichaels/Chemistry-Capstone/README.md

 - requirements.txt: Python package requirements which we recommend installing into an anaconda environment.

-# Usage Examples:
+# Pipeline User Guide:

 If you only want to clone this repository and explore our results, you should start by exploring and running notebooks in the Jupyter Notebooks directory which will read in results pre-populated in the evaluation directory.
 Cheminformatics_intro.ipynb introduces some useful domain specific concepts, and General_Result_Visuals.ipynb contains an interactive Altair chart that allows you to explore and compare model, dataset, and scoring metric data.
-This is the most comprehensive visualization for engauging with our work.
+This is the most comprehensive visualization for exploring our results.

 If you want to reproduce or iterate on our results, you can do so using the automated pipeline, which should be executed via the terminal from the root folder with the following command: (note the example path is for a Windows PC, and will need to be altered depending on your operating system)